 6. When blood sugar is low

-Taking a cold shower when your blood sugar is low may lead to unconsciousness.
+Using cold water when your blood sugar is low may lead to unconsciousness.

 7. When a woman is menstruating